 Creating a Dog Friendly Garden

 Making your garden a dog-friendly haven shouldn’t be too taxing.
-It’s all about making it a fun and exciting place for your Dog to spend time playing, relaxing and exploring.
-This should also prevent them from digging up your flower beds and mean you can both relax and enjoy your time outdoors together.
-However, you…
+It’s all about making it a fun and exciting place for your Dog to play, relax and explore.
+This should also prevent them from digging up your flower beds, meaning you can relax and enjoy your time outdoors together.
+However, you may need to change…

 Dogs Die in Cars